shihadafaris-hue/Camel-Backend/README.md

-npm install express node-media-server socket.io
-Use this to run it
-node server.js
+make sure to download all files if this is your first time, if this is you second or third time updating the code file then please download server.js and delete node modules and then run npm install in the folder, To run the server write: node server.js